DUI Expungement in Georgia

 To have your record expunged means to essentially have certain convictions sealed and restricted for purposes that are not criminal justice-related — for example, a background check for a job application.
 This process is also known as “record restriction”.

-Can I Expunge My DUI Conviction?
+Can I Get My Georgia DUI Expunged?

 Although it can be difficult, you may be able to file for an appeal if you were recently convicted and attempt to have your record restricted if you win your appeal.